sourcefrog/conserve/doc/design.md

 ## Validation

 `conserve validate ARCHIVE` checks various invariants of the archive format.
 As for other operations, if errors are found they are logged, but the process continues rather than stopping at the first problem.

 Validation is intended to catch both Conserve bugs, and problems in lower level systems such as disk corruption.

 Properties that are checked at present include:

-* There are no extraneous files in the archive directories.
+- There are no extraneous files in the archive directories.
-* Every data block can be decompressed.
+- Every data block can be decompressed.
-* The hash of the decompressed data in each block matches its filename.
+- The hash of the decompressed data in each block matches its filename.
-* Every index hunk can be decompressed and deserialized.
+- Every index hunk can be decompressed and deserialized.
-* Index hunk numbers are consecutive.
+- Index hunk numbers are consecutive.
-* Files in the index are ordered correctly.
+- Files in the index are ordered correctly.
-* The blocks, and region within the block, referenced by the index is present.
+- The blocks, and region within the block, referenced by the index is present.

 ## Testing

 Conserve has typical Rust unit tests within each source file, and then two types of higher-level tests.

 `blackbox.rs` tests the command-line interface by running it as a subprocess.

 `integration.rs` tests the library through its API.
 (The distinction between this and the unit tests is a bit blurry, and perhaps this should be removed.)

-Various Conserve components accumulate counters of how much work they've done, into the `Report`, and this is used to make assertions about, for example, how many files are read to do some task.
+Various operations return `Stats` information, which can be used to make assertions about how much work was done during the operation.

 ## External concurrency

 Conserve does not have an explicit lock file on either the client or the server.
 Instead, the format is safe to read while it is being written.
 Multiple concurrent writers are not recommended because the safety of this scenario depends on the backing filesystem, but it should generally be safe.

 Conserve's basic approach of writing files once and never deleting them makes this practical.

 The absence of a lock file gives some advantages.
 Stale lock files are likely ts be left behind if the program (or machine) abruptly stops, and detecting if they can safely be broken is difficult.
 Asking the user is not a good solution for scheduled backups, and even if a user is present they may not make the decision reliably correctly.
 Finally, filesystems with weak ordering guarantees, where concurrent writers are most complex, also make it hard to implement a lock file.

 ### Write/write concurrency

 Conserve is intended to be run with only one task writing to the archive at a time, and it relies on the user to ensure this.
 (Typically it will be run manually or from a cron job to back up one machine periodically.)

 However, if there ever are two simultaneous tasks, this must be safe.

 At present there is only one command that changes an archive, and that is `backup`. `backup` writes a new index band and (almost always) writes new index blocks.

 When starting a backup, Conserve chooses a new band number, one greater than what already exists, then creates that directory and writes into it.
 There is